pyricau/pyricau.github.com/_posts/2013-04-23-transparent-jpegs-done-right.markdown

 ## <a id="Update" href="#Update">Update</a>

-If you want to understand Porter-Duff blending modes in details, you should read great article: [Porter/Duff Compositing and Blend Modes](http://ssp.impulsetrain.com/2013/03/17/porterduff-compositing-and-blend-modes/) (special thanks to [Cyril Mottier](http://cyrilmottier.com/) for the link).
+If you want to understand Porter-Duff blending modes in details, you should this read great article: [Porter/Duff Compositing and Blend Modes](http://ssp.impulsetrain.com/2013/03/17/porterduff-compositing-and-blend-modes/) (special thanks to [Cyril Mottier](http://cyrilmottier.com/) for the link).

 {% include comments.html %}